Sign in

 Answer

-Kazuki Yamamoto, Operating Officer in charge of IR, explained that Greenko, as a minority stake in an emerging market, was always a candidate for capital recycling.
-In contrast, Elawan in Europe is viewed as a long-term developer, though its capital gains have been affected by volatile energy prices.
-Regarding Toshiba, Mr. Yamamoto stated that ORIX does not disclose specific profit figures and that accounting time lags and the complex financial structure of the LP investment can cause results to differ from external simulations.
+Kazuki Yamamoto, Operating Officer, explained that Greenko, as a minority investment in an emerging market, was always a candidate for capital recycling.
+In contrast, Elawan is a core developer asset in advanced nations, where volatile energy prices have delayed capital gains.
+Regarding Toshiba, he stated that ORIX does not disclose profit from individual investments and noted there are accounting time lags and structural complexities, though the underlying business trend is positive.

 Ask Fintool Equity Research AI

-Natsumu Tsujino's questions to Daiwa Securities Group Inc (DSEEY) leadership
+Natsumu Tsujino's questions to Daiwa Securities Group (DSEEY) leadership

-Natsumu Tsujino's questions to Daiwa Securities Group Inc (DSEEY) leadership • Q4 2024
+Natsumu Tsujino's questions to Daiwa Securities Group (DSEEY) leadership • Q4 2024

 Question